-NOTE: A symbol is any thing that stands for something else, our language is symbolic in that we use semantic symbols to communicate.
+NOTE: A symbol is anything that stands for something else; our language is symbolic in that we use semantic symbols to communicate.
 When we “give a name” to an unnamed concept, we are anchoring meaning to a symbol.
 This is true in terms of communication, but the implications span far beyond this.
-When people identify with symbols they create a sort of religion out of it, and from there we get Identity politics and Civil religions.
+When people identify with symbols as collectives, and they thus create a belief system out of that, and we get Identity politics and Civil religion.

 An Example to Summarize the Argument

-For an example of the above, we can, via an examination of humans as political animals, give name to the naturally occurring ideology of “liberty and equality” and call it “liberalism“, and likewise, detect and give name to its related form of government and call it “democracy“.
+For an example of the above, we can, via an examination of humans as political animals, give a name to the naturally occurring ideology of “liberty and equality” and call it “liberalism,” and likewise, detect and give a name to its related form of government and call it “democracy.”

-Giving these names to these concepts can help us better understand and discuss politics, and in this way the convention is useful for both the individual and the collective.
+Giving names to these concepts can help us understand and discuss politics, and in this way, the convention is useful for both the individual and the collective.

-However, as those terms becomes labels to affiliate with, as factions form around those labels and people pledge their loyalty to those labels, forming commitment bias and a personal and collective identities, and as those terms then becomes imbued with differing, sometimes emotional, and generally complex meanings over time, we can begin to see the negative aspects.
+As factions form around those labels, and people pledge their loyalty to the labels, they form a commitment bias along with personal and collective identities.
+The terms then become imbued with new emotional and complex meanings over time, and thus we can begin to see the negative aspects.

 Here we can say that symbols and emotions and concepts are “anchored” to other symbols (like our terms).
-I can anchor via propaganda, via a smart documentary, via a cultural phenom like a viral meme, or via mass media, or a published study… and this is a big problem, because something that most people haven’t given “a term” to is a major mechanic at play in our understanding and communication!
-Yikes (or “Oh Dear” as they say)!
+I can anchor a term with propaganda, a smart documentary, cultural phenomena like viral memes, mass media, or published studies.
+This is a big problem because something that most people haven’t given “a term” to is a major mechanic at play in our understanding and communication!
+Yikes or “Oh Dear” as they say.

-In communication, if we use terms like “Democrat” and “Liberal” without defining exactly what we mean in each instance in which we use the term, we risk miscommunication and misunderstanding.
+In communication, if we use terms like “Democrat” and “Liberal” without defining exactly what we mean each time we use the terms, we risk miscommunication and misunderstanding.